-- Promote efficient use of spectrum. - Prevent stockpiling of spectrum. - Provide incentives to move to less congested spectrum. - Provide incentives to hand back spectrum that is not needed. - Encourage users to switch to spectrally efficient technologies. - Reflects the relative economic value of spectrum - Be forward looking, technologically neutral and sustainable. - Be user friendly and easy to implement. - Be flexible and be tuneable to meet alternative spectrum fee revenue objectives. - Stimulate economic growth.
+- Promote efficient use of spectrum. - Prevent stockpiling of spectrum. - Provide incentives to move to less congested spectrum. - Provide incentives to hand back spectrum that is not needed. - Encourage users to switch to spectrally efficient technologies. - Reflects the relative economic value of spectrum

-• Be appropriate for Swaziland conditions and SCCOM resources.
+- Be forward looking, technologically neutral and sustainable. - Be user friendly and easy to implement. - Be flexible and be tuneable to meet alternative spectrum fee revenue objectives. - Stimulate economic growth. - Be appropriate for Eswatini conditions and ESCCOM resources.

-The new Spectrum pricing formula and Spectrum fee schedule seeks to address the following:
+The new Spectrum pricing formula and Spectrum fee schedule seeks to emphasize the importance of the efficient use of Spectrum, by the following: